ppodgorsek/configur/README.md

 * a value,
 * an optional category,
 * a name to easily identify properties,
-* a description to provide additional information.
+* a description to provide additional information,
+* variations for clustered environments according to which node the property is fetched from.

 All values are stored as strings in the database but methods have been provided to convert them to various other types after being fetched.